erinpagemd/ng-appchiever/README.md

 * AngularFire

 ## Features:
+* AngularFire Databinding
-* Firebase Login
+* Google OAuth
+* ONet Interest Profiler

 ### What is coming next
 * live reload
 * deploy script
 * autoprefixer?
 Something for IE support
 * confirm password matches to show register button
-* OAuth, social login
+* OAuth, social login - put in trouble ticket
+* GPA rounded to 2 decimals on the page
+* calculate GPA without button
+* move GPA calculation to a factory??
-* GAMIFICATION!
+* style GPA

 ## To Use: